Neutrophil: Degranulation

 Neutrophils also release an assortment of proteins in three types of granules by a process called degranulation.
 The contents of these granules have antimicrobial properties, and help combat infection.
 Glitter cells are polymorphonuclear leukocyte neutrophils with granules.
+Degranulation is postulated to occur in a hierarchical manner, with the sequential release of secretory vesicles, tertiary granules, specific granules, and azurophilic granules in response to increasing intracellular calcium concentrations.
+The release of neutrophils by degranulation occurs through exocytosis, regulated by exocytotic machinery including SNARE proteins, RAC2, RAB27, and others.